-- (b) hosting an essential support group; or Examples: for alcohol and drugs, family violence and parenting. - (c) hosting a wedding or funeral in accordance with subclause (4); or - (d) providing an exclusive venue for a single school or outside school hours care services at any one time for educational purposes; or - Note: this subclause is intended only to allow the students that are permitted to attend school to use these facilities. - (e) a library (including a toy library) to the extent necessary to facilitate collection and return of books or toys or home delivery. - (2) A community facility means any of the following, whether operated on a for-profit or not-for-profit basis: - (a) a community centre or community hall; - (b) a public library (including a toy library); - (c) a youth centre.
+- (b) hosting an essential support group; or Examples: for alcohol and drugs, family violence and parenting. - (c) hosting a wedding or funeral in accordance with subclause (4); or - (d) providing an exclusive venue for a single school or outside school hours care services at any one time for educational purposes; or

+Note: this subclause is intended only to allow the students that are permitted to attend school to use these facilities.

+- (e) providing a library service (including a toy library) to the extent necessary to facilitate home delivery and non-contact collection and return of books or toys; or - in relation to a playground, allowing access for its ordinary use by members of the public; or - (g) in relation to outdoor communal exercise equipment, allowing access for the ordinary use by members of the public exercising outdoors. - (2) A community facility means any of the following, whether operated on a for-profit or not-for-profit basis: - (a) a community centre or community hall; - (b) a public library (including a toy library); - (c) a youth centre; - (d) a playground.